 While keeping track of time might not cost your employee much, it has a secondary effect that is not as easily seen.
 The more you keep track of employee hours, the better you get at identifying how those hours are used and how those hours should be used, leading to more productive employees.

 Time tracking is a boon for you and your employees in terms of maintaining accountability and transparency.
-For you, you (ostensibly) know how the employees are using their time, but the employees also benefit in that they can ensure their team members stay on task and contribute their fair share.
+For you, you (ostensibly) know whether employees are present and how they are using their time, but the employees also benefit in that they can ensure their team members stay on task and contribute their fair share.

 This is the original form of keeping track of employee hours before we had access to all of the automated and digital options today.
 It ultimately involves the individual employees or a single employee noting the time that they arrive and leave on a physical piece of paper with a writing implement.

 There are a couple of benefits of a pen and paper timesheet with the most prominent being that they are much cheaper to start with, though they may cost more, in the long run, depending on the number of employees you have and your turnover rate.
 On top of that, pen and paper timesheets do not require any additional hardware or resources outside of their namesake.

 On the other hand, pen and paper timesheets either require someone to verify that they are accurate at the time or rely on the honor system.
 Because of this, pen and paper timesheets are particularly susceptible to timesheet fraud and generally only used for beginning, small businesses.